ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ## Note on the state of the code and documentation

 The documentation is undercooked and much of it has not been written.
-If you want to run the code it might be simplest to email me (Simon Hunt) at FirstName.LastName@manchester.ac.uk (replace as approprite).
-Or raise issues in the repository.
+If you want to run the code it might be simplest to email me (Simon Hunt) at simon.hunt@manchester.ac.uk.
+Alternatively, please raise issues in the repository.

 The development of the code is ongoing.
 Each new data set we process finds new limits to the code and I am happy to fix such issues as they arise.

 ## Installation

-Installation is available through git or via pip
+Installation is available through Git or via pip.

-From git use
+### Using Git

+You can clone the repository via Git using the following command:

 `git clone https://github.com/ExperimentalMineralPhysics/Continuous-Peak-Fit.git`

-To install the required dependencies use, in the Continuous-Peak-Fit directory use
+After cloning the repository, while having it as your current working directory, you can install it via pip as follows:

-`pip install requirements.txt`
+`pip install .`

-#

-For pip installation use
+### Using pip

+Continuous-Peak-Fit can also be installed directly from pip using the following command:

 `pip install continuous-peak-fit`

-this should automatically install the required dependencies.
+This should automatically install the required dependencies.

 ## Usage